Jump to video!

-When you go to Thailand, sitting at a noodle shop on the street somewhere, please order yourself a tom yum noodle soup if they have it.
-This is not the "tom yum soup" that you know...the one with lemongrass, galangal, and shrimp.
-Nope, but this is something else that's equally delicious.
-You can technically turn any kind of regular noodle soups into "Tom Yum Style", and what that means is the vendor will add lime juice, roasted chili flakes, ground pork, lime juice, and roasted peanuts.
+You can technically turn any kind of regular noodle soups into "tom yum style", and what that means is the vendor will add a few things to the basic noodles: lime juice, roasted chili flakes, ground pork, and roasted peanuts.
 In other words, it's AMPED UP noodle soup that is spicy and sour and all kinds of yum.

 One caveat though, typically you can only turn your soup into a tom yum noodle soup IF the broth is a clear broth.
 There are other types of noodle soups where the broth is dark, rich and full of spices like boat noodles, and for those you can't order it tom yum.
 But if the broth is clear, you can be pretty sure you can.

-BUT enough about ordering them in Thailand, chances are you're not there right now, and thankfully it's quite easy to make at home!
+But enough about ordering them in Thailand, chances are you're not there right now, and thankfully it's quite easy to make at home!
 As with all noodle soups, the hard part is gathering ingredients, and making the broth is a bit time consuming, but once all the components are there, it's super quick to put together!

 Watch The Full Video Tutorial!